rakutentech/ios-miniapp/js-miniapp-sdk/README.md

 There are two types of permissions:
 - [**Custom permissions:**](#custom-permissions) Access User data or device features which the Host App controls.
 Displays Host App's custom permission dialog.
 - [**Device permissions:**](#device-permissions) Access device features.
 Displays Android/iOS platform permission dialog.

+Mini app developer can define which permissions are required and optional in mini app manifest.
+You do not need to request permission when declaring them as required type.

 #### Custom Permissions